 Yes, gap insurance does cover stolen cars.
-However, the purpose of gap insurance is to help pay off your loan.
-It won’t provide a separate payout that you can use to replace your car as comprehensive insurance would.
+However, gap insurance aims to help pay off your loan.
+It won’t provide a separate payout you can use to replace your car as comprehensive insurance would.

 Does theft insurance cover aftermarket parts?

 In most cases, auto theft insurance won’t cover aftermarket or custom parts installed in your vehicle.
 For example, if your car gets stolen a few weeks after you install a new stereo system, it’s unlikely that your insurer will adjust your payout to reflect the recent upgrade.